 This is a good model to use when disciplining your teenager.
 A dispassionate delivery of consequences is all that is necessary.
 Getting angry, raising your voice and taking a threatening stance not only is unnecessary, but actually jeopardizes the success of the interaction, the discipline and your relationship with your teen.
 You merely need to specify the violation, what the penalty will be (“the ticket”) and the time frame for the penalty.

-The message to bear in mind here is that the dispassionate delivery of a consequence can produce powerful behavior changes in all persons – even teenagers.
+The parental guidance to bear in mind here is that the dispassionate delivery of a consequence can produce powerful behavior changes in all persons – even teenagers.
 The emotional delivery of consequences, on the other hand, can turn a simple teaching interaction into a major confrontation and family fight.
 When disciplining your child, I recommend modeling your behavior after that of a dispassionate police officer.

 For more information on this topic, look in Raising Children without Losing Your Voice or Your Mind.